 - Funding decisions are at the Ministry's sole discretion.
-CWRG may: - Decline incomplete or ineligible applications. - Refuse to fund, or require repayment of costs (curriculum development, administration, marketing and promotion, capital or training) or grant funding to parties who provide misleading or incorrect information to the program. - Contact employers or industry associations, trainees, training providers or any other person to substantiate training activities, trainee counts, outcomes, partnership involvement/contribution or other related matters. - While an applicant can submit multiple applications, CWRG is unable to provide ongoing funding or funding leading to a degree or full apprenticeships. - Approval of applications is subject to funding availability. - Any funding received from the CWRG program for skills training that has not been spent during the course of a training project is considered an overpayment and these remaining funds must be returned to the Province by the term end date stated in your CWRG agreement.
-The term end date is located in Schedule A of a CWRG Agreement. - Agreement holders may not withhold unspent CWRG funding to use on future projects or for deferred training.
+CWRG may: - o decline incomplete or ineligible applications. - refuse to fund, or require repayment of costs (curriculum development, administration, marketing and promotion, capital or training) or grant funding to parties who provide misleading or incorrect information to the program. - contact employers or industry associations, trainees, training providers or any other person to substantiate training activities, trainee counts, outcomes, partnership involvement/contribution or other related matters. - While an applicant can submit multiple applications, CWRG is unable to provide ongoing funding or funding leading to a degree or full apprenticeships. - Approval of applications is subject to funding availability.